Teichlab/scg_lib_structs/docs/source/ge/10xChromium3v2.md

 `--soloCBstart 1 --soloCBlen 16 --soloUMIstart 17 --soloUMIlen 10`

 > The name of the parameter is pretty much self-explanatory.
 If using `--soloType CB_UMI_Simple`, we can specify where the cell barcode and UMI start and how long they are in the reads from the first file passed to `--readFilesIn`.
 Note the position is 1-based (the first base of the read is 1, NOT 0).

+`--soloBarcodeReadLength 0`

+> Normally, when we specify the positions and lengths of cell barcodes and UMIs using `--soloCBstart 1 --soloCBlen 16 --soloUMIstart 17 --soloUMIlen 10`, the program checks if the read length matches the input.
+In this case, we have 16 bp cell barcodes and 10 bp UMIs.
+Therefore, the program expects the reads in the files containing the cell barcodes and UMIs (in this case: `R1.fastq.gz`) are 16 + 10 = 26 bp in length.
+However, in the study we are using, it seems the authors used 50 bp PE mode.
+It is possible the library was sequenced together with other libraries that require 50 bp PE.
+In this case, the program will throw an error and stop because 50 != 26.
+To prevent this from happening, we need to specify `--soloBarcodeReadLength 0`, which turns off the length check.

 `--soloCBwhitelist setty2019/data/737K-august-2016.txt`